-- Must be a healthy female with a BMI of 19-27
+Healthy female with a BMI of 19-27

-- Must be a non-smoker
+Be a non-smoker

-- Must not be taking recreational drugs
+Must not be taking recreational drugs

-- No history of major medical conditions or genetic disorders
+No history of major medical conditions or genetic disorders

 Most Donors experience minimal side effects with the medications used during the process.
 The most common match PMS symptoms, such as bloating, pelvic discomfort, water weight gain or minor mood swings.
 Less common side effects would include headaches, severe cramping, and tiredness.